Switch (PQL)

 Different Function types

-• The IF function is also similar to 'Switch'.
+• The IF function is also similar to Switch.

 Examples

-Switch( ([measures].[Quantity],[Product].[Product].[Blade]) 100, {[Customer].[Country].[Australia], [Customer].[Country].[United States], [Customer].[Country].[Canada]}, 200, {[Customer].[Country].[France], [Customer].[Country].[Germany}, {[Customer].[Country].[United Kingdom], [Customer].[Country].[Finland} )
+Switch( ([measures].[Quantity],[Product].[Product].[Blade]), 100, {[Customer].[Country].[Australia], [Customer].[Country].[United States], [Customer].[Country].[Canada]}, 200, {[Customer].[Country].[France], [Customer].[Country].[Germany}, {[Customer].[Country].[United Kingdom], [Customer].[Country].[Finland} )

-This examples looks at the value of an input parameter called variable "v1".
+This example looks at the value of an input parameter called variable "v1".
 If v1 is 1, it returns the values of sales plus 10%.
 If v2 is 2, it returns the values of sales plus 25%.
 Otherwise, it returns the value of sales minus net profit:

 Switch( [variable].#[v1], 1, [measures].[sales] * 1.10, 2, [measures].[sales] * 1.25, [measures].[sales] - [measures].[net profit] )